cainvolfir/Anikku-subdl/README.md

    pkg update && pkg upgrade -y
    pkg install curl -y
    ```
+3. Grant all file access for aniyomi in your android setting
 5. Open **Aniyomi → Settings → Player → Custom Buttons → Add custom button**.

 6. Copy-paste the code from the repo into the matching Custom Button fields: